4 min read

 IWBAACTWITOS Chapter 4

-The Empire's Empress, Charlotte, smiled warmly as she watched her young son eating cake.
-Snack time was precious to her, as it was one of the few moments when Aegis showed a childlike smile.
+The Empire's Empress, Charlotte, smiled brightly watching her young son eat cake.
+Snack time was precious—the only moment Aegis showed something resembling a childlike smile.

-His chubby cheeks looked so adorable that she wanted to poke them with her finger, but if she actually did, Aegis would surely tell her politely not to do such things.
+His chewing cheeks were so lovable she wanted to poke them with her finger, but if she actually did, Aegis would politely tell her not to.

-Why weren't the words that came out of his small mouth cute at all?
+Why were the words from that tiny mouth never pretty at all?

-When Charlotte called out, Aegis put down his fork, swallowed the food in his mouth, and then responded.
+When Charlotte called, Aegis set down his fork, swallowed the food in his mouth, then answered.

 "Yes, Mother."